Personal Net Worth Fact Sheet

 Personal net worth requirements

-• There are circumstances where an applicant’s personal net worth does not exceed $1.32 million, but the OMWBE determines the person is not economically disadvantaged.
-The agency would make this determination if the statement of personal net worth and supporting documents demonstrate the individual is able to accumulate substantial wealth.
-Factors include:
+- There are circumstances where an applicant’s personal net worth does not exceed $2.047 million, but the OMWBE determines the person is not economically disadvantaged.

 Applicable federal and state rules